eic/drich-dev/README.md

 - `simulate.py`: runs `npsim` with settings for the dRICH and pfRICH
   - run with no arguments for usage guidance
-  - `npsim` is the main script for running Geant4 simulations with DD4hep
+  - `npsim` is the main script for running Geant4 simulations with DD4hep; it wraps DD4hep's `ddsim` with some extra settings for Cherenkov detectors, such as the sensitive detector action
   - basically copied to `reconstruction_benchmarks`, but stored here as well for backup
 - example simulation analysis code is found in `src/examples`